1492: Conquest of Paradise: Music

-Greek composer Vangelis composed the score.
-Its main theme, "Conquest of Paradise", was used by former Portuguese Prime Minister António Guterres at his 1995 election and it was used by the Portuguese Socialist Party as its campaign and rally anthem, although it was replaced by the main theme from Gladiator (another Ridley Scott film) since the first José Sócrates legislative elections campaign, which doesn't prevent the theme from still being deeply associated with the Socialist Party.
+The Greek composer Vangelis, who previously worked for Ridley Scott on Blade Runner (1982), composed the score.
+Its main theme, "Conquest of Paradise", was used by former Portuguese Prime Minister António Guterres at his 1995 election and it was used by the Portuguese Socialist Party as its campaign and rally anthem, although it was replaced by the main theme from Gladiator (2000), another Scott film, since the first José Sócrates legislative elections campaign.
 Despite the film's dismal box office intake in the United States, the film's score became a successful album worldwide.

 Russia used it in the 2nd round of the 1996 Russian presidential election.

 The theme is also used at the starting line of the Ultra-Trail du Mont-Blanc ultramarathon.
-The German boxer Henry Maske (former world champion (IBF) in the Light heavyweight category) used the main theme as his official entry theme during his professional career.
+The German boxer Henry Maske (former world champion (IBF) in the light heavyweight category) used the main theme as his official entry theme during his professional career.

 Other usages of the theme include New Zealand Super 15 Rugby franchise the Canterbury Crusaders, as they run onto the field, often accompanied by actors dressed as knights and riding on horseback, the Northampton Saints rugby team for their entrance into the Franklins Gardens stadium and rugby league team Wigan Warriors who play in the Super League, as well as being played before the start of every match in the 2010 and 2014 cricket World Twenty20 championships as well as the 2011 Cricket World Cup.
 In these events the theme was played right before the national anthems of the two competing nations, as the flags of the two nations were carried into the ground, accompanied by the players of the two teams.

 The theme was also played in the Top Gear: US Special and became a signature piece for World Professional Champion figure skaters Anita Hartshorn and Frank Sweiding.
 In Lebanon it has been used almost at every wedding since its release until now, mostly used as starter music before the arrival of the bride and the groom.